joshSawYou/CIS255_Vehicle/doc/ReadMe.md

 The Type class adds the vehicleType attribute, specifying the type of the vehicle.
 NOTE: this means that "vehicleType" is not included in the Vehicle Class.

-Next, I will describe the Make Class:
+Next, The Make classes Extends the Type class aka Make is a child class of Type.
+Description of the Make class:

 The Make class represents the different makes or brands of vehicles - Ford, Toyota, Dodge, Honda, and Tesla.
 It inherites the Vehicle class; this indicates that a "Make" is a type of "Vehicle."
 The Make class adds the makeType attribute, specifying the make or brand of the vehicle.
 NOTE: this means that "makeType" is not included in the Vehicle class.

-Model is the child class of Make.
+FordModels, DodgeModels, ToyotaModels, TeslaModels, HondaModels are the child classes of Make.

-Model Class:

-The Model class represents specific models of vehicles belonging to a particular make.
-It inherites the Make class, indicating that a Model is a specific type of Make.
-The Model class has the modelName attribute, representing the name of the specific vehicle model.
-Note: modelName is not included in any of its parent classes: Make or Vehicle.
+Description of these:

+FordModels is a subclass of the Make class, which represents vehicles from the Ford brand.
+It inherits the attributes and methods of the Make class, including the makeType attribute that specifies the make or brand as "FORD."
+FordModels may contain additional attributes and methods specific to Ford vehicles, such as the modelName and year of the vehicle.

+FordModels has its own children classes consisting of all of the models associated with the project (f150, Taurus, fusion, etc.)

+DodgeModels:

+DodgeModels is a subclass of the Make class, which represents vehicles from the Dodge brand.
+It inherits the attributes and methods of the Make class, including the makeType attribute that specifies the make or brand as "DODGE."
+DodgeModels may contain additional attributes and methods specific to Dodge vehicles, such as the modelName and year of the vehicle.

+ToyotaModels:

+ToyotaModels is a subclass of the Make class, which represents vehicles from the Toyota brand.
+It inherits the attributes and methods of the Make class, including the makeType attribute that specifies the make or brand as "TOYOTA."
+ToyotaModels may contain additional attributes and methods specific to Toyota vehicles, such as the modelName and year of the vehicle.

+TeslaModels:

+TeslaModels is a subclass of the Make class, which represents vehicles from the Tesla brand.
+It inherits the attributes and methods of the Make class, including the makeType attribute that specifies the make or brand as "TESLA."
+TeslaModels may contain additional attributes and methods specific to Tesla vehicles, such as the modelName and year of the vehicle.

+HondaModels:

+HondaModels is a subclass of the Make class, which represents vehicles from the Honda brand.
+It inherits the attributes and methods of the Make class, including the makeType attribute that specifies the make or brand as "HONDA."
+HondaModels may contain additional attributes and methods specific to Honda vehicles, such as the modelName and year of the vehicle.

-Model has many children classes.
-It children are each unique model class created from the make-model combination.
-For example: FordFusion, FordF150, FordTaurus, etc.
+EACH OF THESE MODEL CLASSES HAS THEIR OWN CORRESPONDING VEHICLES THAT BELONG TO THAT BRAND MODEL.
+Their children are each unique model class created from the make-model combination.
+For example: FordFusion, FordF150, FordTaurus, etc. are children of the Fordmodel class.

 Enum Classes: